CodingKao/reading-note/README.md

 ## My Reading Journal for Code Fellows

-Hello!
-My name is Kao Saelor and I was born in Thailand.
-I have served in the United States Marine Corps where I was stationed at Marine Corps Air Station Miramar in San Diego, CA.  I am also a recent graduate of the University of Portland's Master of Finance program.
-I hope to use what I've learn in this course to create powerful and effective financial applications.
+Hi, my name is Kao Saelor and this is my reading notes for Code Fellows.
+I am an aspiring software developer passionate about building innovative applications that solve complex problems.
+Currently, I am enrolled in Code Fellows and I am excited to use this opportunity to grow as a developer.
+I am looking forward to learning new technologies and tools, and to work on challenging projects with amazing people.

 Link to my Github portfolio: [https://github.com/codingkao](https://github.com/codingkao)